The following text is the version circulated, in booklet format, to each parish in the United Dioceses on 15th December 2020.

 Before introducing our musicians, here are a few basic concepts about copyright:

-Copyright is a right given to the creators of original musical, literary and dramatic works.
+Copyright is a right given to the creators of original literary, dramatic, musical or artistic works.
 Copyright law protects the rights of the copyright owner.
 These protections restrict your ability to copy, perform, record or change a work without the permission of the copyright owner.
 Getting permission may involve paying a fee.
 For a more detailed description see About Copyright on the CCLI website.

 When copyright expires, a work enters the public domain after which you may use the work without restriction.
 Several factors influence the timing of this.
 For a work to be in the public domain, at least 70 years must have elapsed since the death of the last surviving creator of the work.
 For the typographical arrangement (printed copy) at least 50 years must have elapsed since it was first published.

 In return for a fee, licensing companies can handle the interaction with copyright owners on your behalf.
 The two most relevant to you are the Christian Copyright Licensing International (CCLI) and ONE LICENSE.
 They offer a variety of licences, each with their own terms and conditions.ccli.com

 Organist at a Traditional Church